MikeH1999/RFfil/README.md

 1. **Initial Review:** Once an issue is opened, our allocator team will conduct an initial review to ensure all necessary information is provided.
 2. **Discussion & Clarification:** The team may engage in discussions within the issue thread for clarifications or additional information.
 3. **Decision:** The allocator team will make a decision on the DataCap request.
 If approved, the process moves to the allocation phase.

+    a.
+Allocate 50T to verify whether the data is consistent with the declaration

+    b.
+Allocate 10% of the total DataCap requested or 100% of the weekly allocation rate, whichever is smaller, up to a maximum of 1P

+    c.
+Allocate 20% of the total DataCap requests or 100% of the weekly allocation rate, whichever is smaller, up to 1P

+    d.
+Allocate 30% of the total DataCap requests or 200% of the weekly allocation rate, whichever is smaller, up to 1P

+    Up to 1P per time, until the overall upper limit is fully allocated and the overall upper limit for each customer is 10P

 ### Managing the Client Application Lifecycle